 It’s a free online Relational Database Schema Design Tool and a great learning resource, even when it doesn’t seem as great as most other alternatives in our collection.

-dbdiagram has pro versions at $9 per month, where you can get version history and unlimited diagrams features.
+dbdiagram.io has pro versions starting from $9 per month, where you can get version history and unlimited diagram features.

 Want to take Hevo for a spin?
 Sign Up here for a 14-day free trial and experience the feature-rich Hevo.